ubcbraincircuits/dlc_demo/README.md

 # Workshop Instructions

-<b>Start with the 'dlc_tutorial.ipynb' notebook.</b> This will teach you the basics of setting up labelled data in order to train the model.
+<b>Start with the 'dlc-tutorial_part-1.ipynb' notebook.</b> This will teach you the basics of setting up labelled data in order to train the model.
-Afterwards, you can start on the second notebook, dlc_trained_model_ex.ipynb, where you will make use of a model that has already been trained to analyze a video and label it accordingly.
+Afterwards, you can start on the second notebook, dlc-tutorial_part-2.ipynb, where you will make use of a model that has already been trained to analyze a video and label it accordingly.

 # Citation Instructions